ProteinsWebTeam/iprscan-manager/README.md

 1. `-c` - Path to the `imp.conf` file
 2. `--methods` - The name of the subworkflows (case-insensitive) as a comma separated list to run

+### Import

+The `IMPORT` subworkflow coordinates import protein sequences from UniProt into the InterProScan database.

+...

 ### Analyse

 The `ANALYSE` subworkflow coordinates running InterProScan for every "active" analysis in the `ISPRO.ANALYSIS` table,